smart-edge-open/specs/openness_epc.md

 - UE entitlement for further controlling traffic routed towards userplane.

 ###	OpenNESS suggested API flows for CUPS integration
 A high-level CUPS EPC configuration flow from OpenNESS controller community edition is shown in the diagram below.
 The HTTP REST API interface is only between OpenNESS controller community edition and Reference EPC control plane.
-There are some predefined configuration for the CUPS EPC userplane that is used by the userplane at the startup.
+The same API endpoint can be implimented at LTE Userplane to configure from Edge controller.
+During the validation phase in the course of this writting, there are some predefined configuration for the CUPS EPC userplane that is used by the userplane at the startup .

 ![LTE CUPS Configuration](epc-images/openness_epcconfig.png)